|Pilot WGCDR Clarence Parsons Glasscock,

 wind water landing.

-in about 10 seconds.
-The dingy inflated automatically, but was punctured
+in about ten seconds.
+Their life raft dingy inflated automatically, but was punctured

-by the tail plane as the aircraft nosed over before plummeting to the
+by the tail as the aircraft nosed over before plummeting to the

 bottom.
 The raft was abandoned forcing the crew to swim to shore.

-Located by Rod Pearce and Don Fetterly with side scan sonar during July 2000 in 204' off the north coast of Fergusson Island, 667m from shore.
+During July 2000, this aircraft was located by Rod Pearce and Don Fetterly using side scan sonar at a depth of 204' on a flat sandy bottom.
+The wreckage is located off the north coast of Fergusson Island roughly 667m offshore.

 to Rodney Pearce, Don Fetterly and Daniel Leahy for